LSSTDESC/imSim/examples/README.md

 and the program should run to completion without errors.

 This directory also contains an example of running using skyCatalogs.
 A small skyCatalog is distributed for testing in the distribution.
-To make your own YAML files:  Copy one of the templates from the "config" directory and add your commands to the bottom of the file like in these examples.